drubinstein/pokerl/content/docs/chapter-2/env-setup.md

 Pokémon is in the realm of "long episodic RL."
 There is no strict rule on what a long episode is, but Pokémon takes 25 hours for the average person to beat.
 That's much longer than a session of Pac-Man or Breakout.
 Long episodes mean that the environment may not return rewards for a very long time.
 If the environment only returns rewards at the end of an episode, the agent may have trouble learning long term policies.

-For example, if we were playing 100x100 Tic-Tac-Toe, it could take up to 5000 steps to return a reewards.
+For example, if we were playing 100x100 Tic-Tac-Toe, it could take up to 5000 steps to return a rewards.
 Imagine having to plan out a 5000 step strategy.
 It's not easy!
 Later, we'll go over how we handled rewards for Pokémon's long episodes.

-Based on Peter Whidden's prior work, we began with an episode as a fixed number of steps.
-Over time, we tried other strategies such as dynamically increasing the number of steps per episode as important milestones occur within an environment.
-However, we decided a Pokémon Red episode's terminal state is when an unrecoverable state (soft-lock) is met, e.g., such as running out of money or when the game is complete.
+Based on Peter Whidden's prior work, we began with an episode terminating after a fixed number of steps.
+Over time, we tried other strategies around dynamically increasing the number of steps in an episode.
+We ultimately decided a Pokémon Red episode's terminal state is when an unrecoverable state (soft-lock) is met, e.g., such as running out of money or when the game is complete.

 Because our **goal** was focused on becoming the Champion (a very long task), we compromised.
 We created "mini-episodes.”
 An episode would be the duration of an entire game.
-The environment's state would periodically reset mid-episode, but the emulator state would not:
+Portions of the environment's state would periodically reset mid-episode, but the emulator state would not:

 {{% details "Our reset function" closed %}}